Beyond E5: the extra Purview features worth knowing about

 What to watch out for:

-• Files in cold storage are invisible.
+- Files in cold storage are invisible.
 SharePoint moves inactive content to cold storage automatically.
-On-demand classification cannot reach it, and you have no visibility into what is cold vs hot.
+On-demand classification cannot reach it.
 Your oldest, most dormant files - the ones most likely to be unclassified - may be silently skipped

 Verdict: Worth it if you have years of unclassified content and are preparing for Copilot.
 Start with your highest-risk sites, not all of SharePoint.